hmonfleur/comsa/README.md

 docker run --rm -v /tmp:/shared comsatools comsa2compose-yaml myapp.comsa
 ```

-Saving the ouput in a file can be done through redirection:
+Saving the ouput (does not work with tools producing an image) in a file can be done through redirection:
 ```bash
 docker run --rm -v /tmp:/shared comsatools comsa2compose-yaml myapp.comsa > myfolder/myapp.comsa
 ```